kc-dot-io/Mojo-Mobile/README.md

 The reason for this is that most of the time we need access to the data scheme (options.model.data) in order to dynamically build the view.

+Later in the callback we add a standard click event listener which uses Mojo.Fire to send a message to the controller with some data.

 > Resources/mojo/controllers/facebook.js

 ```

   var exports = { };

   Mojo.Ready('facebook','controller',function(options){